celo-org/docs/blog/04-02-23-parking-tickets-dapp/build-a-decentralized-parking-ticket-payments-dapp-on-celo.md

 })
 ```

-We have defined a new 'it()' function with a description of 'Should successfully add a ticket to the contract'.
+We have defined a new `it()` function with a description of 'Should successfully add a ticket to the contract'.

-Onto the 'ledgerContract' instance we can call the '.createTicket()' function and pass in the args; location, vehicle plate Number, and the price of the ticket.
+Onto the `ledgerContract` instance we can call the '.createTicket()' function and pass in the args; location, vehicle plate Number, and the price of the ticket.

-We then query the '.getAllTickets()' function on the 'ledgerContract' instance and verify that the response is of an array using the 'assert.isArray()' function from chai.
+We then query the `.getAllTickets()` function on the `ledgerContract` instance and verify that the response is of an array using the `assert.isArray()` function from chai.

 To run our test type;